Back to top

 Literacy Network and Goodman South Madison Library Team Up to Help English-Language Learners

-Literacy Network Community English Class at Goodman South Madison
+Literacy Network at Madison Public Library 2024

 Student-Led and Flexible

 “One reason that I love this program is because students tell US what is important to them when it comes to learning English and communicating in English in their everyday life,” said Bex Fabrizio, Director of ESL Instruction at Literacy Network.
-“It’s very student-centered – we use English to make their dreams a reality.”
+“It’s very student-centered – we use customized English instruction to make their dreams a reality.”

 Much More than Books